Silverarmor/docs/docs/en/modules/missionhelper.md

 ### Prisoner Information
 Default: Active
-Displays the minimum and maxmimum number of prisoners.
+Displays the minimum and maximum number of prisoners.

 ### Other Information
 Unknown.